crcx/retroforth/doc/RETRO-Book.md

 ## Platform Specific Notes

+### Linux

+To build on Linux, you need to link with *libdl* if using the optional FFI.
+To do this, edit the `GNUmakefile` and uncomment this before building:

+    # LIBDL += -ldl

 ### Haiku

-To build on Haiku, you may need to link with the *network* library.
+To build on Haiku, you need to link with the *network* library if using sockets.
 E.g.:

     make LDFLAGS=-lnetwork